Hier631/PhotoGallery/README.md

 ## Motivation

-I created this application because I wanted to learn how to connect to a REST API with Retrofit and then show its response using data binding inside an Android application.
+I created this application because I wanted to learn how to connect to a REST API with Retrofit and then show its response using data binding within an Android application.

 ## Screenshots